 Preprofessional Preparation for the Health Professions

 The College has long prepared preprofessional students interested in the health professions.
-For example, the department of biology offers a specific curriculum leading to a preprofessional baccalaureate degree; the departments of chemistry and physics also offer preprofessional curriculum options.
+For example, the Department of Biology offers a specific curriculum leading to a preprofessional baccalaureate degree, as well as a degree in biomedical science with concentrations in pre-medicine, veterinary science and biomedical research and development; the Departments of Chemistry and Physics also offer preprofessional curriculum options.
 However, experience has shown that virtually any major is acceptable for professional education provided the student is careful to select, as electives, those courses necessary for admission to the professional school of his or her choice.
 Biology, chemistry, psychology, and physics are appropriate majors, but students majoring in the social sciences or the humanities have also been admitted to medical or dental school.
-Preprofessional students who prefer to design their own major or to obtain a general background in the College without concentrating their courses in a major, may do so under the liberal arts and sciences individualized major program.
+Preprofessional students who prefer to design their own major or to obtain a general background in the College without concentrating their courses in a major, may do so under the liberal arts and sciences interdisciplinary major program .

 Most American law schools desire their students to have a broad educational background and do not generally recommend any particular undergraduate major.
 Courses emphasized as effective preparation include those which contribute to organized and precise thought, to the proper use of English, and to an expanded perspective of one’s social environment.
 Of basic importance is the ability to communicate competently in oral and written form; facility in this respect should be cultivated through both appropriate course work and independent effort.